 1.Mechanically driven side mounted air pumps: In early 1900s, engineers made it possible to supply additional air using mechanically driven side mounted air pumps.
 These pumps had a belt attached to the crankshaft of the engine which supplies the fresh air taken from the atmosphere

 2. Side mounted pumps for each unit: Then came the side mounted pumps for each unit, which is driven by levers attached to the crosshead of the engine piston rod assembly.
 This arrangement was quiet popular to supply scavenge air in to the combustion chamber

-3. Root type blower pump: It was followed by use of Attached root type blower pump having two lobe type rotors supplying fresh air to the engine.
+3. Roots type blower pump: It was followed by use of Attached roots type blower pump having two lobe type rotors supplying fresh air to the engine.